Read Africa Teaching Artists

 Expand Perspectives on Africa!

-To celebrate Read Africa Week (February 1-7) Africa Access and the Center for African Studies at Howard University are bringing Read Africa Teaching Artists to classes in the Washington metropolitan area during the month of February, 2019.
+To expand perspectives on Africa, Africa Access and the Center for African Studies at Howard University are bringing Read Africa Teaching Artists to classes in the Washington metropolitan area.
 Each Read Africa program features a Read Africa book and a local Teaching Artist.
 Complete the form below to request an artist for your classroom.

 Bomani Armah is “…not a rapper, but a poet with a hip-hop style”.
 For well over 15 years Bomani has been using hip-hop, poetry and multi-media disciplines to teach fun and informative workshops with all ages from kindergarteners to graduate students.
 His art integration techniques have evolved into the BARS curriculum and Baba Got BARS ep series featuring educational music, books and graphic organizers.
 Find more information at